 ( please excuse the swearing, you know how it is when you’re tired) and kept on going.

 TEAM AWESOME: after…

-Lesson learnt: In business, make sure you connect with like-minded people, those who can lift you up after you fail.
+Lesson learned: In business, make sure you connect with like-minded people, those who can lift you up after you fail.
 The power of positive energy is extremely important in keeping yourself sane and productive.
 Remember words can lift you up as easy as they can put you down.
-So if someone says you can do any thing, believe them!
+So if someone says you can do anything, believe them!
 In addition, I can’t stress enough the importance of having mentors and supporters.
 Some of my indirect mentors are

 - Robert Kyosaki- author of Rich Dad Poor Dad